catie-aq/cookiecutter_mbed-os-app/{{cookiecutter.project_slug}}/README.md

     mbed export -i eclipse_6tron
     ```

-## Compiling and programming without IDE
+## Compiling and programming from command line

 * Compile the project: